5c077m4n/http-responder/readme.md

 Porperties:
 ----

-1. `status` the same as 'statusCode' - for compability.
+1. `status` the same as 'statusCode' - for backwards compability.

 2. `statusDesc` the default description for the given status code.